dhrubajyoti98/dhrubajyoti98.github.io/docs/research.md

 ## Overview

-<p align="justify" style="font-size:16px">My research deals with the study of <b>high-dimensional dynamical systems</b>, particularly those that are modeled using the mathematical framework of <b>complex networks</b>.
-These systems are characterized by a large number of interacting components, with their collective dynamics often giving rise to <b>emergent phenomena</b>.
-My work aims to deepen our understanding of how such complex interactions shape large-scale systems across different disciplines.</p>
+<p align="justify" style="font-size:16px">My research primarily deals with <b>high-dimensional dynamical systems</b>, particularly those described by <b>nonlinear</b> and <b>complex network</b> models.
+Such systems are typically comprised of a large number of interacting components, with their collective behavior leading to <b>emergent phenomena</b> such as synchronization.
+By using analytical and computational tools, my work aims to improve our understanding of the connections between different microscopic interaction patterns and observed macroscopic behavior, with applications in bio-physical and engineering systems across different domains.</p>
-<p align="justify" style="font-size:16px">The central theme of my research include areas such as <b>synchronization</b> and <b>robustness</b> of dynamical systems, which are not only of theoretical interest but also finds relevance across a wide spectrum of real-world systems.
-A major part of my research also involves large-scale numerical simulations, thereby requiring the usage of <b>high-performance computing</b> APIs such as OpenMP on hardware such GPU-equipped workstations and clusters.</p>

 ## Publications